libp2p/specs/pubsub/README.md

 and
 [here](https://ethresear.ch/t/improving-the-ux-of-rent-with-a-sleeping-waking-mechanism/1480)).

+## Message identification

+To uniquely identify a message in a set of topics, a `message_id` is computed based on the message.
+This can be configured on the application layer, as `message_id_fn(*Message) => message_id`, which generally fits in two flavors:
+- **origin-stamped** messaging: the concatenation of the `seqno` and `from` fields uniquely identifies a message based on the *author*.
+- **content-stamped** messaging: a message ID derived from the `data` field uniquely identifies a message based on the *data*.

+If fabricated collisions are not a concern, or difficult enough within the window the message is relevant in, a `message_id` based on a short digest of inputs may benefit performance.

+Note that different specialized pubsub components, such as the 'timecache' used in the Go implementation, may use the `message_id` to key messages.

+It was also proposed in [#116](https://github.com/libp2p/specs/issues/116) to use a `message_hash`, however, it was noted:
+> a potential caveat with using hashes instead of seqnos: the peer won't be able to send identical messages (e.g. keepalives) within the timecache interval, as they will get rejected as duplicates.

+Some applications may not need keepalives, or choose to implement something more specific than a message hash.

 ## Message Signing

 Messages can be optionally signed, and it is up to the peer whether to accept and forward